 - Fungal infections of the mouth, fingernails, toes

 - Flare-ups of prior conditions, such as eczema, psoriasis, or herpes

 - Chronic diarrhea

-If left untreated, HIV infection progresses to AIDS.
-This may happen when the number of T helper cells fall below certain levels and opportunistic infections arise.
-People with AIDS are susceptible to many health complications.
-These may include:
+If left untreated, HIV infection may progress to AIDS.
+This may happen when the number of CD4 cells fall below certain levels.
+The body is more vulnerable to infections such as:

 - Fungal infections in the brain and/or lungs

 - Kaposi's sarcoma

 - Severe skin rashes

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests to confirm a diagnosis of HIV infection include: